+7.5.
 Faculty-Student Interactions

 The Dean's Office can provide faculty with up to 15 meal passes each semester to allow them to eat in the dining halls with students.
 The Dean's Office Entertainment Fund also provides some reimbursement if you host your students for a meal.
 For more information, see the "For Faculty" section of the Dean's Office website.
-To request meal passes, contact Joann O'Doherty at 610-526-5377 or jodohert@brynmawr.edu in the Dean's Office.
+To request meal passes, contact Caroline Northcutt in the Dean's Office at 610-526-5378 or cnorthcutt@brynmawr.edu.
 Faculty members who want to meet with their class elsewhere for a meal, movie, or other activity that will foster faculty-student interaction outside of the classroom, can be reimbursed up to \$75 per semester.
 Complete the Faculty and Student Entertainment Fund Request Form on the Dean's Office website.